Peggy535/wellbeing/src/posts/meditation-and-mantras-whats-it-all-about.md

 It all really boils down to, 'switching off' the outside world and switching on the natural connection between stillness and breath from your soul level.
 The gift we give ourselves is an elimination of any negative energy and a surrender to stillness, stillness of mind and body.
 A releasing of stale thoughts and old energy into the universe and a recharged download of natural beautiful healing and a gentle caress of energy coming in to guide you from your natural compass within.

 We are energy and the more we flow with our own energy and follow our intuition our minds seem less troubled.
 There is high and low energy and you can control this yourself.
 You just need to learn how it works and the benefits of taking responsibility to learn about yourself and what helps you live a more authentic life according to your internal compass.
-Put the effort in to explore this and stay in your own lane with it, keep it a personal thing and learn to feel your way out of any negative energy through meditation, releasing stale and old energy and generating new more beneficial, more inlined vibrational energy on a daily basis.
-Learn who you are, learn to be more you and come to the world with more for the greater good of all those you come in to contact with.
+Put the effort in to explore this and stay in your own lane with it, keep it a personal experience and learn to feel your way out of any negative energy through meditation, releasing stale and old energy and generating new more beneficial, more inlined vibrational energy on a daily basis.
+Learn who you are, learn to be more you and come to the world with 'more' for the greater good of all those you come in to contact with.

 'Easier said than done', I hear you and your fears whisper.
 However, you can achieve your sweet spot, your 'bliss'.
 It will take effort at first but you will reap the rewards.